 Ready to destroy your fear of failure?
 Aces.
 Leap dramatically on your chair right now and shout I’M ON THE NO FUCKS TRAIN!
-And then post us your arse-kicking new year writing goals on Twitter (hashtag #
+And then get down really carefully because we don’t want you to hurt yourself.

 Fear & Failure: The Ultimate Pep-talk Blog Series

-- 100 Submissions in 2018 – making a commitment to submit your work, get rejected, and do it all over again.
-(See also: our MAMMOTH list of writing competitions and opportunities to submit to in January.)
+- #Submit2021 – making a commitment to submit your work, get rejected, and do it all over again.
+(See also: our MAMMOTH list of writing competitions and opportunities to submit to each month.)

 - How To Cope With Rejection – when it inevitably rears its ugly head.